Warren Cann: Ultravox and other contemporary works

 Cann rejoined Ultravox over two decades later in 2008, which reunited the classic lineup last seen at Live Aid in 1985.
-In April 2009 the band toured with "Return to Eden".
-In May 2012 the first studio album in 28 years by this lineup was released with the title Brilliant.
+In April 2009, the band toured on the Return to Eden tour.
+In May 2012, the first studio album in 28 years by this lineup was released, titled Brilliant.

+After the Brilliant Tour, Cann retired to stay with his family.

 Technical innovations

 Cann and his technicians were among the first to modify commercially available rhythm units or drum machines, so they could alter and override the preset manufacturer programs.
 This is notable on "Hiroshima Mon Amour", from the album Ha!-Ha!-Ha!.
-When Ultravox were recording Vienna, Cann's electronic ventures would become important for the Ultravox sound.
+When Ultravox were recording Vienna, Cann's electronic ventures would become part of the Ultravox sound.
 The acquisition of a Roland CR-78 proved something of a headache for Cann, as he saw great sonic potential in it, but it had limited pattern programmability.
-In the process of adding some much needed practical customisations to the CR-78, Cann became somewhat persona non grata at the Roland headquarters in the UK.
-This did not stop Cann from carrying out his plans, and the result proved to be a key factor in the overall sound of their signature hit song "Vienna".
+In the process of adding some practical customisations to the CR-78, Cann became somewhat persona non grata at the Roland headquarters in the UK.